raspberrypilearning/naughty-and-nice/en/step_6.md

 ```
 --- /collapse ---

-- Use regex to iterate over all the tweets in the list of tweets and remove all the `@mentions` and all the urls that start with `http`.
+- Use regex to iterate over all the tweets in the list of tweets and remove all the `@mentions` and all the URLs that start with `http`.

 --- hints --- --- hint ---
 <video width="560" height="315" controls>